Dominic O'Sullivan

 Dominic O'Sullivan (born 1970) is a New Zealand political scientist.
-He has been a faculty member at Charles Sturt University in Australia since 2008, and is an honorary fellow of the Royal Society of New Zealand.
+He has been an academic at Charles Sturt University in Australia since 2008, and is an honorary fellow of the Royal Society of New Zealand.

 Academic career

 O'Sullivan currently works at Charles Sturt University where he is a professor of political science.
 O'Sullivan is also an adjunct professor in the Centre for Māori Health at AUT University.
+He is an adjunct professor at the Stout Center for New Zealand Studies at Victoria University of Wellington.
 Prior to his work at Charles Sturt University, he was a senior teacher and research fellow at the University of Waikato where he completed his PhD titled Faith, politics and reconciliation: the Roman Catholic Church, New Zealand Maori and indigenous Australians.
-O’Sullivan graduated from Rosmini College, Auckland in 1988.
+O’Sullivan attended Rosmini College, Auckland between 1982 and 1987.

 O'Sullivan's primary area of interest is the politics relating to indigenous peoples.